American International Group Inc. (AIG:US) has cut a tie to its founding in Asia as the company winds down bets on non-U.S. life insurance.

 Sept.
-30, 2010: Prudential Financial Inc. (PRU) agrees to buy AIG Star Life Insurance Co. and AIG Edison Life Insurance Co. for about $4.8 billion to expand in Japan.
+30, 2010: Prudential Financial Inc. (PRU:US) agrees to buy AIG Star Life Insurance Co. and AIG Edison Life Insurance Co. for about $4.8 billion to expand in Japan.

 October 2010: AIG raises $20.5 billion selling a 67 percent stake in AIA in Hong Kong’s largest public offering.

 Jan.
 12, 2011: AIG agrees to sell Taipei-based Nan Shan Life Insurance Co. to Ruen Chen Investment Holding Co.